CemOezcan/hyper-graph-nets/README.md

 This repository contains the implementation of multiple GNN architectures as learned physics simulators.

 ## Simulations
 The following simulations and error curves illustrate the enhanced remote message passing capabilities of HyperGraphNets (left) in comparison to the baseline, MeshGraphNets (right).
+MP denotes the number of message passing layers.

 ### Deforming Plate
 <p float="middle">